 Purpose of the Funding

 All schools have to spend the sport funding on improving their provision of PE and sport, but there is freedom to choose how we do it.
 At Greenland Community Primary School we recognise the contribution of PE to the health and well-being of the children.

 In addition, we believe that an innovative and varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all children.
-Below is a breakdown of how the funding has been spent:

 Previous Sports Premium Funding

 Please view our School Sport page for further information about Sports.